Graduate Diploma of Land Rehabilitation

 Do you have any advice about life after study to pass on to current students?

-- Find your passion and go as hard to achieve worthwhile goals that fulfill that passion
+- Find your passion and go as hard to achieve worthwhile goals that fulfil that passion

 - Believe in yourself, your intuition and your training